Takshg/COSC421_Project/README.md

 - Run the scripts to generate graphs and accuracy reports.

 📄 Output
-Parsed and cleaned CSV files containing skill entities.
+- Parsed and cleaned CSV files containing skill entities.

-Graphical representations of frequency and match percentages.
+- Graphical representations of frequency and match percentages.

-Statistical summaries of extraction performance.
+- Statistical summaries of extraction performance.

 ✍️ Authors
-Taksh Girdhar – UBC Data Science BSc
+- Taksh Girdhar – UBC Data Science BSc
-Kussh S. – UBC Computer Science BSc
+- Kussh S. – UBC Computer Science BSc

 License
-This project is for educational and academic purposes only.
+-This project is for educational and academic purposes only.